JaideepGuntupalli/mailr/README.md

 ## Overview

 A web app through which you can send custom mails to a large amount users with their data as csv.
 You can also just send mail a single person(cus y not?).
 You insert their name as variable to into subject or body.
 You can also add attachments.
 When all mails are sent to the sender you will receive a report as mail about how each persons mail status.

+## Why?

+Sending multiple emails to individuals can be time-consuming and inefficient, as it requires manually entering each recipient's email address and sending the same message to each one.
+This can lead to errors in the process, such as forgetting to include a recipient or sending the wrong message.
+Additionally, it can be difficult to track the status of each email, such as whether it was sent or not.

 ## Relavent Links